Pioneering blood therapy helps mom deliver a healthy baby

 MaKeise Faison-Ricks calls her two sons her miracle babies.

-Her youngest, Christopher, was delivered in November after Shady Grove Adventist Hospital became the first in Maryland to use a treatment called Thrombate III to counteract the hereditary condition antithrombin III deficiency.
+Her youngest, Christopher, was delivered in November after Adventist HealthCare Shady Grove Medical Center became the first in Maryland to use a treatment called Thrombate III to counteract the hereditary condition antithrombin III deficiency.

-“It’s a rare blood deficiency, where a patient could be at 75 percent lifetime risk of clotting,” explains Sheri Hamersley, M.D., an obstetrician at Shady Grove Adventist who specializes in maternal fetal medicine.
+“It’s a rare blood deficiency, where a patient could be at 75 percent lifetime risk of clotting,” explains Sheri Hamersley, M.D., an obstetrician at Adventist HealthCare Shady Grove Medical Centerwho specializes in maternal fetal medicine.
 “These risks are increased during pregnancy, delivery or any surgical procedure.”

 Obstetrician Michelle Spector, M.D., delivered Christopher and Dr. Hamersley co-managed the high-risk case.